ehorodyski-ionic/cap-tutorial-local-plugin/docs/designing-api.md

 The first (and most critical) step is to define an API for the `ScreenOrientation` plugin.
 The plugin's API is the contract that we'll adhere to when building out each platform's specific implementation.

 In this step we'll define the plugin API and add TypeScript definitions for it by extending Capacitor's `PluginRegistry`.
-This will give us the nicities TypeScript provides with code completion and type checking.
+This will give us the niceties TypeScript provides with code completion and type checking.

 ## The `ScreenOrientation` API